-Kevin Corcoran works with sound in contexts of music, art, communication and place.
-His approach combines percussion, location recordings, electronics, image-making, writing, and walking.
+Kevin Corcoran works with sound in contexts of music, art, and place.
+His approach combines percussion, location recordings, and electronics in performance, recording, and installation projects.

-As a percussionist he is focused on extended techniques which emphasize textural sound, friction, sympathetic vibration, sustained tones and the use of found objects.
-Whether working in sparse sound with a single drum and cymbal or frenetic contexts on the drum kit, improvisation is crucial to his practice as generative method and non-hierarchical exchange of ideas.
+As a percussionist he is focused on extended techniques which emphasize textural sound, friction, sympathetic vibration, sustained tones and the use of found materials.
+Whether working sparsely with a single drum or frenetically on the drum kit, improvisation is crucial to his practice as generative method and non-hierarchical exchange of ideas with collaborators.

-Electronic sound is present in his work through the use of feedback systems, tape, computer software, and various means of amplification.
+Electronics figure in his work through feedback systems, radio, tape, software, and various means of amplification in live, studio, and fieldwork settings.

 Since 2015 he is co-founder and co-organizer of the performance series Re:Sound which takes place in disused navy architecture on Mare Island and operates under 23Five, a long running nonprofit dedicated to the increased awareness of sound in the arts.